jomjol/AI-on-the-edge-device-docs/docs/Demo-Mode.md

 # Demo Mode
-For Demo and Testing Purpose, the device can use pre-recorded images.
+For Demo and Testing Purpose, the device can use pre-recorded raw images.

 You need to enable it in the configuration (`TakeImage > Demo`) and also provide the needed files on the SD card.